opf/openproject/docs/user-guide/projects/project-lists/README.md

 You can always rename or remove your project lists by using the respective option.

+> [!NOTE]
-> **Note:** Static lists cannot be renamed, so the option will not be displayed here.
+> Static lists cannot be renamed, so the option will not be displayed here.

 ![Delete a personal projects filter in OpenProject](private-project-filter-rename-delete.png)